-In order to confirm our converged w is unique, we repeated this sequence 5 times at least.
+In order to confirm our converged \mathbf{w}i is unique, we repeated this sequence 5 times at least by changing the initial trial weight matrix (procedure 4).
 In most cases, the converged solution was obtained directly.

-Note that output signals from ICA do not have information of amplitude and signal's phase can be reversed, since we normalize the data first and the phase would be reversed due to the signature of det(w).
+Note that output signals from ICA do not have information of amplitude since we normalize the data first.
+The phase of the output signals can be reversed due to the signature of $\det(W)$.
 We need further processes to identify them.